renatahodovan/xson/README.rst

 *XSON* is a Python package that supports the serialization of Python objects to XML documents according to the JSONx_ specification (draft), as well as the deserialization of JSONx documents to Python objects.
-The implementation aims at being API-compatible with Python's standard JSON_ package.
+The implementation aims at being API and CLI-compatible with Python's standard JSON_ package.

 .. _JSONx: https://tools.ietf.org/html/draft-rsalz-jsonx-00
 .. _JSON: https://docs.python.org/3/library/json.html